arielsanchezmora/vDocumentation/README.md

 # Changelog

+__v2.4.6__

+- For us to gather the ESXi version we used $vmhost.ApiVersion before, now its updated to be $vmhost.version and the update level.
+With this we have removed update and patch level columns in any of the cmdlet reports because the patch level did not reflect the patch level tracked under: https://kb.vmware.com/s/article/2143832
+- Flagged by Michael White, we got a usability change that wasn't tracked in our changelogs: All cmdlets use parameterset now and there is not a default one, so now you really need to specify -VMhost or -Cluster or -Datacenter.
+Justin Sider has proposed setting a default value, and Edgar is now tinkering to bring it back to the old behavior.

+__2.4.5.2__
+- Bug workaround to fix issue in Windows Server 2012 when retrieving HCL URLs
+This fails:
+webElement = $webRequest.ParsedHtml.body.getElementsByTagName("script") | Where-Object { $_.type -eq "text/javascript"}

+changed to:
+$webElement = $webRequest.AllElements | Where-Object { $_.tagName -eq "script"}

+slower but it works!

+__v2.4.5__

+- Updated Get-ESXSpeculativeExecution to report on L1TF (VMSA-2018-0020)

+- Fixed bug reported by Jeffery Barrow in Get-vSANInfo Cmdlet

+- Improvement added, suggested by @pdpelsem to include VMware HCL URLs as part of the Get-ESXIODevice Cmdlet.
+We expanded on his idea by adding a 2nd tab output that will dump the pertinent HCL information gathered against the VMware HCL IO online site (if you have internet connection)

+- All Cmdlet now use -VMhost instead of -ESXi, these were changed to parameter set and will help with future code improvements

+- Minor code optimizations and fixes

 __2.4.1__ Meaty release updating three of the new cmdlets - lots of work by Edgar especially regarding Spectre/Meltdown checks. vDocumentation has has over 1000 downloads in the PowerShell Gallery!

 **Get-vSANInfo** gets updates!
 Thanks Graham Barker (twitter <a href="https://twitter.com/VirtualG_UK" target="_blank"> @VirtualG_UK</a> website  <a href="https://virtualg.uk/" target="_blank"> virtualg.uk</a>)!